Tearsheet

 • Since 2020, Goodyear Ventures has actively invested in startups focused on the future of mobility and sustainable material science.

-• Goodyear implemented a "Goodyear Forward" transformation plan to optimize its portfolio, including the divestiture of its chemicals business, the Dunlop brand, and the Off-the-Road equipment tire business, aiming to raise over $2 billion in proceeds.
+• The company implemented a "Goodyear Forward" transformation plan, which included the divestiture of its chemicals business, the Dunlop brand, and the Off-the-Road (OTR) equipment tire business, generating over $1.6 billion in gross proceeds.

 Capital Expenditures